 One of the most versatile and abundant fall produce is the pumpkin.
 Out here in the West, pumpkins are mainly used in soups and desserts.
 As far as I can remember, they are frequently used as a vegetable in savory dishes in Malaysia.
 One popular dish is pumpkin rice similar to the Spiced Rice and Squash I made recently.
 They are also used in stir-fries and curries.

 I bought a perfectly shaped pie pumpkin home from the store last weekend but wasn’t sure what to make with it.
-Looking at my Food Gallery, I spied a recipe under the Malaysian section and knew instantly what’s for dinner that evening.
+Looking at my Recipe Index, I spied a recipe under the Malaysian section and knew instantly what’s for dinner that evening.
 I figured the sweet pumpkin would be delicious in the tangy and fragrant Nyonya curry sauce coupled with shrimps.
 I was very happy with the outcome and so was the rest of the family.
 Two days later, I made the curry again using chicken as per my Chicken Curry with Kaffir Lime Leaves recipe and decided to update the post with fresh write-up and pictures.
 The recipe remains the same.
 The other curry recipe that you may enjoy is Labu Lodeh.
 Do check them out.

 Now, let us get back to today’s Nyonya Style Pumpkin and Shrimp Curry recipe.
 This curry turned out to be relatively mild as the red chilies found here are not that spicy and the sweet pumpkin did neutralize the heat a little.
 Ro-Jiro who has a mild palate had no problems eating this at all.

 - 1 2½-lbs pie pumpkin, peeled, seeds removed, and cubed